RobertoFont/Blog/README.md

 # Blog
-Resources associated with my personal blog
+This repository contains resources, like Jupyter notebooks, associated with my personal blog.